mokagio/dotfiles/README.md

 ## Install

 1. The starting point is Xcode, and it's Command Line Tools which you can install via `xcode-select --install`
-2. You'll now have `git`, use it to clone this repo
+1. You'll now have `git`, use it to clone this repo
-2. [Homebrew](http://brew.sh), to install basically all the rest
-3. [Brewdler](https://github.com/Homebrew/homebrew-brewdler), to install all the other tools and apps
-4. Run the `setup.sh` script, which will symlink all the dotfiles to `$HOME`
+1. Run the `setup.sh` script, which will symlink all the dotfiles to `$HOME`

 ### zsh